Geometric encoding of turbulence for end-to-end quantum simulation

-\textit{Introduction}---Quantum computing utilizes quantum-mechanical principles to solve problems intractable for classical computers~\cite{Feynman1982_Simulating}.
-Processing information with qubits offers an exponential speedup for certain applications~\cite{Shor1994_Algorithms, Weinstein2001_Implementation, Harrow2009_Quantum, Liu2021_Efficient}, presenting a significant potential for the simulation of multiscale systems~\cite{E2011_Principles}.
-Fluid turbulence is a canonical example of such a system, where critical interactions span a vast range of scales from macroscopic eddies to microscopic dissipation~\cite{Feynman2015_The}.
-Simulating the complete energy cascade in turbulence poses a formidable challenge to classical computation and is thus a promising potential application for quantum computing~\cite{Tennie2025_Quantum}.
-The number of grid points $N_d$ required to resolve all scales in $d$-dimensional turbulence scales with the Reynolds number $\Rey$ as $N_d=\Od{\Rey^{3d/4}}$.
-For an amplitude encoding of the velocity field, the number of qubits $n$ relates to the grid size by $2^n=dN_d$.
-Consequently, the required number of qubits scales as $n=\Od{\log_2 \Rey}$ for typical $d=2$ or 3.
-Thus, a linear increase in $n$ allows for the representation of an exponentially larger $\Rey$, suggesting a significant computational advantage.
+Fluid turbulence represents a canonical grand challenge in mechanical engineering and computational science, characterized by critical, non-linear interactions that span a vast range of scales---from macroscopic eddies to microscopic dissipation~\cite{Feynman2015_The}.
+Simulating this complete energy cascade poses a formidable barrier for classical computers, as the number of spatial grid points $N_d$ required to resolve a $d$-dimensional flow scales polynomially with the Reynolds number ($\Rey$), following the lower bound $N_d=\Omega(\Rey^{5d/4-3/2})$.
+Consequently, quantum computing has emerged as a highly promising alternative~\cite{Gourianov2022_A, Succi2023_Quantum, Tennie2025_Quantum, Wang2026_Simulating}.
+By utilizing amplitude encoding, the state of a velocity field can be represented such that the number of qubits, $n$, relates to the grid size by $2^n=dN_d$.
+In this paradigm, the required number of qubits scales merely logarithmically with the Reynolds number as $n=\Omega(\log_2 \Rey)$.
+This profound mathematical property suggests that a linear increase in qubit count could encode turbulent fields with exponentially larger $\Rey$, theoretically unlocking unprecedented capacity for the representation of multiscale physics~\cite{Shor1994_Algorithms, Weinstein2001_Implementation, Harrow2009_Quantum, Liu2021_Efficient}.

-However, the potential for exponential quantum speedup is not universal but is contingent upon the underlying structures in specific problems~\cite{Aaronson2025_Future}.
-For instance, Shor's algorithm leverages efficient period-finding~\cite{Shor1994_Algorithms}, whereas quantum simulation excels for Hamiltonians with local interactions or particular symmetries.
-In contrast, fully-developed fluid turbulence is a complex system characterized by strong nonlinearity, cross-scale coupling, and chaotic dynamics~\cite{Feynman2015_The}.
-Its energy cascade further exhibits strong intermittency and multifractal statistics~\cite{Frisch1995_Turbulence}.
-The inherently complex structure of turbulence lacks the tractable features exploited by known quantum algorithms.
-Consequently, while powerful for structured problems in quantum chemistry~\cite{McArdle2020_Quantum, Kowalski2023_Quantum} or lattice gauge theory~\cite{Martinez2016_Real, Zhang2022_Synthesizing}, standard state preparation techniques such as adiabatic evolution~\cite{Farhi2000_Quantum}, phase estimation~\cite{Aspuru-Guzik2005_Simulated}, and variational methods~\cite{Cerezo2021_Variational} are not suitable to the aperiodic and chaotic nature of turbulent flows.
-Consequently, an efficient decomposition of the state-preparation oracle \cite{Mottonen2005_Transformation, Kempe2006_The, Nielsen2006_Geometry, Zhang2022_Quantum, Sun2023_Asymptotically, Ben-Dov2024_Approximate} for a hyperspherically encoded turbulent state, a valid quantum state, into a circuit of $\mathrm{poly}(n)$ basic gates remains a formidable challenge.